janelawrence/db_merge_sort/README.md

 R = recordSize
 N = numRecords
 I = totalInputBytes = R \* N
-P = PAGE_SIZE
+P = DRAM_PAGE_SIZE
+SSD_P = SSD_PAGE_SIZE
+HDD_P = HDD_PAGE_SIZE
 n = recordsPerPage
-F = Fan-in = number of pages read to memory = (M/P - 2)
+D = Number of pages read to memory = (M - P*numOutputBuffersInDRAM) / P

+Alternative 1 External Merge Sort Algorithm:
-1. For every M = DRAM_SIZE data, read M/P pages into DRAM
+1. For every M display(Markdown('$1.0-q \\approx 0.99,0.5,0.0$')) DRAM_SIZE data, read D pages into DRAM
 2. Use Cache to create mini-runs
    - Number of pages can fit in cache = C/P
    - Number of records can fit in cache =
      (pages can fit in cache) \* (records in a page)= (C/P) \* (P/R)
-3. Write mini-runs to DRAM, merge in memory then write mem-sized runs to SSD, and then HDD
+3. Merge mini-runs in DRAM output buffers using tournament tree, when DRAM output buffers are full, then spill records to memory-sized runs on SSD output buffers.
+   If SSD output buffers are full, spill all mem-sized runs located in SSD output buffers to HDD, then continue storing memory-sized runs on SSD output buffers.
-4. State: Merge Runs on HDD:
+5. State: Merge Runs on HDD:
-   - Read F = (M/P - 2) pages from SSD to DRAM
+   - Create SSD-Sized runs by merging memory-sized runs
+   - Merge all SSD-Sized runs into one final sorted run

 ### Teammate contributions